Black Francis: Pixies reunion, Nashville and the return of Black Francis

 A Frank Black "best of" compilation, Frank Black 93-03, was released in June 2007.
-Concurrently with that release, Thompson undertook a European tour with a new band, featuring Salem's Guards of Metropolis members Jason Carter and Charles Normal, as well as bassist Ding Archer.
+Concurrently with that release, Thompson undertook a European tour with a new band, featuring Salem's Guards of Metropolis members Jason Carter and Charles Normal, as well as bassist Simon "Ding" Archer.
 For this tour, Thompson eschewed his usual rhythm guitar role and performed solely as a frontman and singer.
 In September 2007, a new album entitled Bluefinger was released under his former stage name of Black Francis.
 For this album, he was inspired by the life and works of Herman Brood, a Dutch musician and artist.
 He also released a new "mini-album" entitled Svn Fngrs as Black Francis in March 2008.

 In February 2008, Thompson was taken away by the Irish police in Dublin, Ireland, after staging an impromptu "precore" acoustic solo gig at St. Stephen's Green.
 He was later released and performed that night in Vicar Street as planned.
 However, a similar event planned for London was prevented by police and had to be re-arranged for a small indoor venue.

-Thompson currently lives in Amherst, Massachusetts, and is separated from, Violet Clark, his second wife, with whom he has three children, along with her two children from previous relationships.
+Thompson currently lives in Massachusetts with his wife, Rachel Phillips.

+Thompson has three children with his ex-wife, Violet Clark, along with her two children from previous relationships.
 The couple formerly lived in Eugene, Oregon, where they met.
-Thompson and Clark formerly composed the band Grand Duchy.
+Thompson and Clark formerly composed the band Grand Duchy, which was active from 2008-2012.
 Their debut album, Petit Fours, was released in February 2009.

 In 2008, Black produced Art Brut's third album, Art Brut vs. Satan, which was released the following year.
 Black gave several joint interviews with frontman Eddie Argos about the album, and Art Brut supported the Pixies at their 2009 Brixton Academy show.
 In 2010, Black worked with the group a second time on their album Brilliant!
 Tragic!.

 Black Francis released NonStopErotik in March 2010 and contributed the song "I Heard Ramona Sing" to the soundtrack for the film Scott Pilgrim vs. the World released in August 2010.

 In the fall of 2010 in Nashville, Thompson recorded an album of new songs written and performed with collaborator Reid Paley, as Paley & Francis (Reid Paley & Black Francis).
 The debut Paley & Francis album (also titled Paley & Francis) was produced by Jon Tiven, and features Reid Paley and Black Francis on guitars and vocals, accompanied by Muscle Shoals legends Spooner Oldham on piano and David Hood on bass.
 The album was released in October 2011 on Sonic Unyon in North America, and on Cooking Vinyl in the UK & Europe.

 Paley & Francis debuted live in early September 2011 with club performances in Albany NY, Buffalo NY, and Hamilton, Ontario, and as one of the headliners of the Supercrawl Festival.
 The band for these performances consisted of Reid Paley and Black Francis on guitars and vocals, Eric Eble on bass, and Dave Varriale on drums.
 The pair toured again from February 8 to 22, 2013, with the shows including solo performances by each artist.